Shary Boyle: Collections

 Boyle's work is included in many public and private collections, including the National Gallery of Canada, Ottawa, the Montreal Museum of Fine Arts, the Art Gallery of Nova Scotia, Halifax, the Musée d'art contemporain de Montréal, and the Art Gallery of Ontario, Toronto.
 She worked exclusively with the Toronto contemporary commercial art gallery Jessica Bradley Art + Projects from 2007 until she left to become independent in 2014.

 Residencies

 Boyle is also a public speaker, with an extensive and broadly-based history.
 In 2014, Boyle was lead faculty on The Universe and Other Systems residency at The Banff Centre.
 In 2016, she travelled to Kangiqliniq (Rankin Inlet), Nunavik to meet the ceramic artists working at Matchbox Studios, inviting John Kurok and Pierre Aupilardjuk to join her on a ceramic residency at Medalta Historic Potteries in Medicine Hat, Alberta for 2016.

-Awards & Distinctions
+Awards and distinctions

 Boyle has won a number of awards and distinctions.